zawakin/promptogen/docs/ja/docs/quickstart.md

         pg.ParameterInfo(name="keywords", description="Keywords extracted from text"),
     ],
     template=pg.Example(
-        input=pg.InputValue(text="This is a sample text to summarize."), output=pg.OutputValue(
+        input={'text': "This is a sample text to summarize."}, output={
-            summary="This is a summary of the text.", keywords=["sample", "text", "summarize"],
+            'summary': "This is a summary of the text.", 'keywords': ["sample", "text", "summarize"],
+        },
     ),
-    ),
     examples=[
         pg.Example(
+            input={
-            input=pg.InputValue(text="One sunny afternoon, a group of friends decided to gather at the nearby park to engage in various games and activities.
-They played soccer, badminton, and basketball, laughing and enjoying each other's company while creating unforgettable memories together."), output=pg.OutputValue(
+                'text': "One sunny afternoon, a group of friends decided to gather at the nearby park to engage in various games and activities.
+They played soccer, badminton, and basketball, laughing and enjoying each other's company while creating unforgettable memories together."}, output={
-                summary="A group of friends enjoyed an afternoon playing sports and making memories at a local park.", keywords=["friends", "park", "sports", "memories"],
+                'summary': "A group of friends enjoyed an afternoon playing sports and making memories at a local park.", 'keywords': ["friends", "park", "sports", "memories"],
-            )
+            },
         )
     ],
 )